 - Resume: If you have media and writing experience, please emphasize it.

 - Personal Statement: We’re looking for hard working, curious, story-driven, wanna-be radio producers.
 This won’t be a nine-week radio vacation on the Cape.
 This will be challenging, demanding, and all-consuming in a good, steep-learning-curve kind of way.
-In 500 words or less, tell us why you want to be here, why you want to make radio and what you expect to do when you leave.
+In 500 words or less, tell us why you want to be here, why you want to make narrative, story-driven radio and what you expect to do when you leave.

 - Two Letters of Recommendation: Should be from people who know you and have worked with you in some capacity as employers, fellow employees, teachers, professors, supervisors, etc. We’d like to hear about your character, work ethic and why they think this Workshop is right for you.
 Letters of recommendation should be sent to firstname.lastname@example.org with your name_Recommendation in the subject line.
 They need to arrive by the application deadline.

 - Application Fee: There is a $60 USD application fee.
-You can submit it either via PayPal or you can send a check made out to Atlantic Public Media.
-Atlantic Public Media address: 3 Water St., P.O.
+You can submit it either via PayPal or by sending a check made out to Atlantic Public Media, and mailed to APM, 3 Water St., P.O.
 Box 445, Woods Hole, MA 02543.